emilianosolazzi/Bitcoin-Sprint-API/README.md

 **More fees.
 Every block.**

 Free block template optimization API for Bitcoin mining pools.
 No hashpower changes.
 No node changes.
 One API call.
+Try it free, verify the results yourself, then we can talk about what a deeper relationship looks like.”

 ---